cloudquery/cloudquery/website/pages/blog/scaling-out-elt-with-cq-and-csv.md

 <BlogHeader/>

 Performance is a key factor in data pipelines both from usability and cost perspective.
-This tutorial will show you how to scale out you ELT pipelines with CloudQuery and CSV utilizing CloudQuery statless and performant architecture.
+This tutorial will show you how to scale out your ELT pipelines with CloudQuery and CSV utilizing CloudQuery's stateless and performant architecture.

 ## Background